Dragnes/Galaxy-Classification/README.md

     a) Jupyter is an open-source software for interactive computing across dozens of programming languages.

-    b) Tensorflow is an open-source framework.
+    b) Tensorflow is an open-source framework for Artificial Neural Networks.

     c) Keras is an open-source deep learning library, capable of running on top of TensorFlow.